Aratek_logo

 • And more

-Biometrics is now playing an integral role in improving the overall security and privacy of digital identity systems, as well as offering a more convenient form of authentication.
+Biometrics is now playing an integral role in improving the overall security and privacy of digital identity systems, as well as offering a more convenient form of verification and authentication.
 This is why governments and organizations are rapidly adopting biometric technologies for their digital identity management solutions.

 4) Digital Behavior: